hongseok-yang/probprog17/README.md

 ## 1. Important Announcements

+#### [November 19 2017] 1.
+Project meeting this week.

+There will be a final meeting between me and each project group this week.
+The schedule is similar to the one before.

+1. 6:00pm - 6:40pm on November 23 (Thu) : Junmin, Juhee
+2. 7:40pm - 8:20pm on November 23 (Thu) : Junoh, Sujin, Changwha
+3. 8:20pm - 9:00pm on November 23 (Thu) : Junghun, Wonyeol
+4. 7:00pm - 7:40pm on November 24 (Fri) : Ly Le, Minkee, Junoh
+5. 7:40pm - 8:20pm on November 24 (Fri) : Donghyun, Hyunsoo, Hyunsoo

+#### [November 19 2017] 2.
+Change in the schedule due to the change in the KAIST undergraduate interview.

+The KAIST undergraduate interview is postponed for a week because of earthquake.
+So, there is an adjustment of the schedule of the course.
+The new schedule is now in the course web page.
+Here are two important points:

+1. We will have a lecture on 29 November, but will not have one on 6 December.
+This is due to the delay of the KAIST undergraduate interview for a week.
+2. Each project group will have to give a 15-min presentation on 4 December instead of 6 December.

 #### [November 8 2017] There will be no lectures on 13 and 15 November.
 The evening group meetings were postponed to 23 and 24 November.

 #### [November 7 2017] [Homework 2](https://github.com/hongseok-yang/probprog17/blob/master/Homework/Homework2/homework2.pdf) is out.
 Submit your solutions to the TA (Byungsoo) by 2:00pm on 22 November (Wednesday).